codeunion/photo-gallery-cli/README.md

 Those should kick-start some good information gathering.
 And you might learn some extra stuff along the way.

+When you have finished your own solution, you can take a look at an example solution by checking out the tag v0.1 [TODO: add link to tag v0.1].
+Of course, you can also use this solution as inspiration if you are feeling super-duper stuck.
+But it's usually best to wrestle with the problem for a bit first.

 ### [v0.2] Generate an image tag as a string

 The next step is to create the smallest possible bit of HTML that we can.